 Computer Access Equipment

-- Voice operation: software to enable control of the computer using the voice
+- Voice operation: software options that enable the user to control the computer using their voice.

-The Electronic Assistive Technology Service will ensure the user is shown how to use the equipment; it is not possible for us to train the user on how to use a computer.
-The criteria states that the user must be able to use a computer or have local support to help them learn.
+The EAT service will ensure the user is shown how to use the equipment to access the computer, however it is not possible for us to train the user on how to use the computer (for example to use Windows or the Apps on the iPad.
+The criteria state that the user must understand how to use a computer or have support locally to learn.